Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Introduction

 \endclaim

-The main argument goes back to [GG79].
-We will give here a complete proof of Theorem~0.9, based only on the arguments [Dem95], namely on the Ahlfors-Schwarz lemma (the alternative proof given in [SY96] uses Nevanlinna theory and is analytically more involved).
-By (0.7) and (0.9) we infer that
+The main argument goes back to [GrGr80].
+We will give here a complete proof of Theorem~0.9, based only on the arguments [Dem95], namely on the Ahlfors-Schwarz lemma (the alternative proof given in [SiYe96b] uses Nevanlinna theory and is analytically more involved).
+By (0.7) and Theorem~0.9 we infer that

 where $\GG(X,V)$ is the global Green-Griffiths locus of $(X,V)$ defined by

 The main result of [Dem11] (Theorem~2.37 and Cor.~3.4) implies the following useful information:

 \claim 0.12.
 Theorem|Assume that $(X,V)$ is of ``general type'', i.e.\ that the pluricanonical sheaf sequence $K_V^\bullet$ is big on $X$.
 Then there exists an integer $k_0$ such that $\GG_k(X,V)$ is a proper algebraic subset of $X_k$ for $k\ge k_0$ $[\,$though $\pi_{k,0}(\GG_k(X,V))$ might still be equal to $X$ for all $k\,]$. \endclaim